 But it’s the way that Evason Hua Hin embraces the vegan lifestyle that really impressed us; open the menu for dinner and you’ll see a whole vegan section on offer, go to breakfast in the morning to find a whole area dedicated to vegan food.
 A vegan offering is not just a special dietary requirement that can be accommodated here, it’s a celebration of an alternative option, offered to all and enjoyed by many vegan and non-vegan guests alike.

-Not only that, but they are home to the world famous Matthew Kenney Culinary Academy on site, where both professionals and non-professionals can come and learn the magic behind creating raw, plant-based cuisine.
+Not only that, but they are home to Blue Lotus Hua Hin which is the #1 plant base learing centre (formerly Matthew Kenney Culinary Academy), where both professionals and non-professionals can come and learn the magic behind creating raw, plant-based cuisine.
 Sign up to learn things that will blow your mind, change your perception of eating and make your taste buds dance with excitement?

 Lets’s start the day with breakfast shall we?
 Help yourself to fresh fruit (the fruit in Thailand is nothing short of awesome) and juices, scoop heaps of veggies onto your plate at the DIY salad bar, try traditional favourites like Chinese donuts in warm soy milk topped with sesame, red beans and millet.

 We also loved that they make their own jams from local ingredients at Evason and were excited to try new flavours like ‘panadus’ (from the ubiquitous pandan leaf) and lemongrass, along with ‘banana jam’.
 There were of course the usual jam suspects but the opportunity to try something new if it’s vegan is never to be missed when you’re searching for the best vegan food in the world.
 The textures were smooth, the flavours worked well and there was a perfect amount of sweetness to be a treat but not overwhelming.